Galdive

 Galdive is an Indonesian R&B duo.
-The group consists of Osvaldorio and Tanisha T. Sadewo.
+The group consists of producer Osvaldo Rio "Osvaldorio" Nugroho A. and singer Tanisha Tishawiana "Tisha" Sadewo.
 They released their debut studio album, Canvas, on 19 November 2021.

 Career

 In 2015, Osvaldorio released a single, "Save Me", with future band member, Tanisha T. Sadewo, under the stage name Wiana.
-They formed the group Galdive and released their debut single "Lotus" in December 2018.
+Based on an Instagram Story QnA session answered in 12th of August 2020 in their instagram account, @galdivemuse, it was mentioned that they met in 2014 and bonded over their mutual love for music produced by Galimatias, of which became their main musical inspiration.
+They formed as a duo and named it "Galdive", which stands for "Galimatias Maldives".
+Their debut single under the stage name Galdive, "Lotus", was produced in 2015, and released in December 2018.
+The song was subsequently featured by music platforms and publications including Nourish, College Music, and Aviencloud.
 In 2020, they were the first artist to sign with Australian record label, Avoca Drive, a joint venture with Sony Music Australia.
 In November 2021, they released their debut studio album, Canvas.

 In 2023, they received an Anugerah Musik Indonesia nomination for Best Contemporary R&B Duo/Group/Collaboration for their single "A Friend".
 The duo co-wrote and produced South Korean singer Dean's first single in four years, "Die 4 You".
 They won their first Anugerah Musik Indonesia for Best Contemporary R&B Duo/Group/Collaboration for "Stay" at the 27th ceremony.
 In November 2024, they signed a recording contract with Mom + Pop Music and released a single "Night Charade".
 They released their sophomore studio album, Blue, on 9 May 2025.